vsthepen/Cohort-Analysis/README.md

 - VAR CurrentMonthAfter = SELECTEDVALUE('Future Months Table'[Value]): This variable finds the "Value" selected by the user in the 'Future Months Table.'
 It represents how many months after the first order you want to count customers.

-Main Calculation (RETURN)
+Main Calculation (RETURN) : This is where the actual calculation happens.

-- CALCULATE(): This function is used to modify the filter context for calculations.
-It allows you to calculate an expression in a specific context.

-- DISTINCTCOUNT(): This function counts the number of distinct (unique) values in a column.
-In this case, it counts the number of distinct customer IDs.

-- FILTER(): This function is used to filter a table based on a condition.
+- DIVIDE(): This function calculates the division of two numbers.

+## CALCULATE() and DISTINCTCOUNT():

+CALCULATE(DISTINCTCOUNT(Sales[Customer ID]), ...): This part of the formula calculates the number of distinct (unique) customers who made purchases within a specific time frame.

-## EOMONTH() Function:
+## FILTER() Function and EOMONTH() Function:

-- EOMONTH(Sales[Order Date], 0) = EOMONTH(FirstOrderMonth, CurrentMonthAfter): This is the condition for filtering the Sales table.
-It checks if the "Order Date" in the Sales table falls within the time frame defined by "FirstOrderMonth" (the first order month) and "CurrentMonthAfter" (the number of months after the first order).
+FILTER(Sales, EOMONTH(Sales[Order Date],0)=EOMONTH(FirstOrderMonth,CurrentMonthAfter)): This is a filter condition that selects customers who made purchases within the time frame defined by "FirstOrderMonth" (the first order month) and "CurrentMonthAfter" (the number of months into the future).
 Essentially, it filters the data to include only the customers who made purchases within this specified time frame.

-## Data Visualization

-A matrix was used to create a straightforward visual representation.
-The retention rate was highlighted using conditional formatting.
-A higher retention rate is indicated by a darker shade of green, while a lower retention rate is shown by a lighter shade of blue.

-In a cohort Table, the months on the left side of the matrix (column) are knows as the **acquisition months**, while the months at the top (rows) are known as the **future months** within a period.
+DISTINCTCOUNT(Sales[Customer ID]): This part counts the number of distinct customers in the Sales table.
+It tells us how many unique customers there are in total.

 **Customer retention %**